What Are The California Child Custody Rules of the Road?

 In this article, we write about important California child custody laws every parent should know.
 We know how important your children are to you.
 It's important that you be educated on what factors the Family Court takes into consideration.
 Contact us once you've read this article with any questions you may have.
 Our experienced child custody lawyers are ready to help.

-Parents too often don’t look before they leap in their custody cases.
+Parents too often don't look before they leap in their custody cases.
 Whether your custody dispute with the other parent is part of a pending divorce case or a paternity matter, or one of you seeks a modification of an order, you must understand the rules the Family Court follows before you file your paperwork.
-While the following will give you foundational knowledge, it is not a substitute for speaking with an experienced OC child custody lawyer.
+While the following will give you general knowledge, it is not a substitute for speaking with an experienced California child custody lawyer.
 This article is not legal advice.
 It does not apply to your specific situation.
 It is general information that we believe will be helpful.

 "The mother of an unemancipated minor child and the father, if presumed to be the father under Section 7611, are equally entitled to the custody of the child."

 "The Legislature finds and declares that it is the public policy of this state to assure that the health, safety, and welfare of children shall be the court's primary concern in determining the best interest of children when making any orders regarding the physical or legal custody or visitation of children."

 California Family Courts follows this rule and public policy to assure that children have frequent and continuing contact with both parents after the parents have separated or dissolved their marriage.
 Family law judges are trained to encourage parents to share the rights and responsibilities of raising a child, unless that would be against the child's best interest.
 But what is best interest and how is it applied?

 How does the best interest standard apply to child custody cases?